hackclub/hackclub/workshops/tic_tac_toe/README.md

 We have to take input from the players and keep it as simple as possible.
 The players can type any number from 1 to 9 to place their corresponding sign, cross `X` or nought `O` in the boxes.
 We are going to print a message asking for an input later in the main loop.
 For now, let's just create a function to get a valid number from the user.

 Any number outside 1 to 9 is not on the board.
 We can simply check it by converting the input to an `integer` and checking if it is within a range of 1 to 10.
-Range can be a bit confusing, it consists of numbers starting from the first number, to the number before the seoncd number.
+Range can be a bit confusing, it consists of numbers starting from the first number, to the number before the second number.
 So `range(1, 5)` gives us 1 to 4, `range(50, 100)` gives 50 to 99 and so on.

 ```python
 number = input()